segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 Once you have a mapping, you can follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

+### Connection Modes for Amplitude (Actions) destination

+The Amplitude (actions) destination does not offer a device-mode connection mode.
+If you're using one of Segment's new libraries ([Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)) with the Actions-framework version of the destination, you do not need the device-mode connection.

+Most previous deployments of the Amplitude Segment destination used the device-mode connection to use the `session_id` tracking feature.
+The new Actions-framework Amplitude destination, includes session ID tracking by default.
+This means you don’t need to bundle any software to run on the user’s device, or write any code.
+It also means that you can use more of the Segment platform features on data going to Amplitude, such as Protocols filtering and transformations, and Personas identity resolution.

+Session tracking is available with Segment's new libraries: [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)

 ### Device ID Mappings
 The Amplitude destination requires that each event include either a Device ID or a User ID.
 If a User ID isn't present, Amplitude uses the a Device ID, and vice versa, if a Device ID isn't present, Amplitude uses the User ID.

 By default, Segment maps the Segment property `context.device.id` to the Amplitude property `Device ID`.
 If `context.device.id` isn't available, Segment maps the property `anonymousId` to the Amplitude `Device ID`.
 This is indicated by the following text in the Device ID field: `coalesce(` `context.device.id` `anonymousId` `)`.

 ### Enable session tracking for Analytics.js 2.0